vamplabAI/sgr-deep-research/benchmark/simpleqa_benchmark_results.md

 # Conclusions

-Our result shows that even small LLMs, using the Schema-Guided Reasoning approach, can achieve quality comparable to LLMs on popular search tools.
+Our result shows that ***even small LLMs***, using the Schema-Guided Reasoning approach, can achieve quality comparable to LLMs on popular search tools.